Last Updated: 2019.04.23 By Adrian B.

 So keep reading to learn more!

 To be honest, I have not seen a builder’s level or the transit level on a construction site, not on the multi-million construction sites that I’m working on anyway!
 What I see the engineers using here to set up angles and positions of buildings and diggings, etc … they are using sophisticated Digital Theodolite levels.
+Here’s a list of some of the best laser levels I see on most construction sites.

 Both, the transit level and the builder’s level are quite old instruments.